Richard J. Leon: Guantanamo Bay

 Leon was responsible for adjudicating the habeas corpus petitions of several dozen captives held at the Guantanamo Bay detention camp.
 Boumediene v.
 Bush, which was eventually considered by the Supreme Court, was first heard by Leon.
 By August 28, 2008, Leon had 24 cases assigned to him.

 The Associated Press reported Leon hoped to resolve those cases before the presidential inauguration in 2009 and was concerned that the public and the detainees will be barred from observing the hearings: "If it can't be done, I have great concern that these hearings will be virtually or exclusively classified, closed to the public and, I might add, to the detainees."

 During a hearing on October 23, 2008, Leon commented on the ambiguity of the term "enemy combatant" and criticized Congress and the Supreme Court: "We are here today, much to my dismay, I might add, to deal with a legal question that in my judgment should have been resolved a long time ago.
 I don't understand, I really don't, how the Supreme Court made the decision it made and left that question open...
 I don't understand how the Congress could let it go this long without resolving."
 On November 20, Leon ordered five detainees released from Guantanamo Bay Naval Base due to insufficient evidence.

 In December 2008, Leon denied Moath Hamza Ahmed al Alawi's habeas corpus petition, finding the enemy combatant's detention was lawful under the Authorization for Use of Military Force of 2001.
 In February 2017, Leon denied another habeas corpus petition from al Alawi, rejecting the detainee's claim that the war's hostilities had ceased.

 NSA metadata collection unconstitutional

-On December 16, 2013, Leon ruled that the NSA's bulk collection of Americans' telephony records likely violated the Fourth Amendment to the United States Constitution, though he stayed enforcement of his injunction pending appeal to the D.C.
+On December 16, 2013, Leon ruled that the NSA's bulk collection of Americans' telephone records likely violated the Fourth Amendment to the United States Constitution, though he stayed enforcement of his injunction pending appeal to the D.C.
 Circuit.
 Excerpts from his decision are as follows:

 I cannot imagine a more "indiscriminate" and "arbitrary invasion" than this systematic and high-tech collection and retention of personal data on virtually every citizen [...] the almost-Orwellian technology [...]
 Records that once would have revealed a few scattered tiles of information about a person now reveal an entire mosaic – a vibrant constantly updating picture of a person's life. [...]
 No court has ever recognized a special need sufficient to justify continuous, daily searches of virtually every American citizen without any particularized suspicion.
 The Government urges me to be the first non-FISC judge to sanction such a dragnet. [...]
 The Government does not cite a single instance in which analysis of the NSA's bulk metadata collection actually stopped an imminent attack [...]
 Because of the utter lack of evidence that a terrorist act has ever been prevented because searching the NSA database was faster than other investigative tactics – I have serious doubts about the efficacy of the metadata collection program [...]
 I have little doubt that the author of our Constitution, James Madison [...] would be aghast.